 - The Cycle of Venus: Now, the tzolkin looks at the planet Venus.
 Venus' cycle is divided into four periods which are used to mark the calendar.
 The phase you're born into tells you your social values and your role in society.

 Whew!
 That was some work.
 Aren't you glad we didn't have to cover all 20 Mayan Calendars?
 (Astrology isn't the only area where Mayans are so detailed.
 They also cover agriculture just as precisely.)

 I hope you were able to keep up with the tzolkin…

 …because there's one more important way in which Mayan Astrology differs from Western Astrology that you need to know about.

-Well, Mayan Astrology doesn’t look at the elements.
-It looks at directions – north, south, east and west.
+Well, Mayan Astrology doesn't look at the elements.
+Instead, it looks at directions – north, south, east and west.
 So each of the day-signs is also assigned a direction, much like Western Astrology assigns an element to zodiac signs.

 What does that mean for you?

 Well, it means that just because you have the same day-sign as one of your friends.
 You're completely different in the eyes of Mayan Astrology because you probably have a different element for your day-sign.

 Your horoscope in Mayan Astrology isn't as simple as finding the month and day you were born on.
 However, if you take the time to put all the elements of your Mayan astrological chart together, you might find a lot more detailed information than you can get with Western Astrology.